stoplightio/prism/packages/http/README.md

 - mock responses based of OpenAPI spec
 - make requests to a HTTP server
-- validate the request and/or the response according to the provided OpenAPI
+- validate the request and/or the response according to the provided OpenAPI Specification file

 In essence it's an HTTP client (similar to axios - in fact, we use axios to make requests) with the ability to mock responses and validate requests.